 There are several safe and effective treatments for dry eye syndrome.
 Treatment options will vary from patient to patient, depending on what’s causing your DES.
 Your optometrist will select the treatment that targets the underlying cause of your condition.

 You may be prescribed medicated eye drops, lubricating eye drops, omega-3 supplements or in-office treatments to clean and/or improve the functioning of the glands in your eyelids.
 Speak with your optometrist about which treatment option is most suitable for you.

 If you or a loved one is living with symptoms of dry eye syndrome, we can help.
 Cornea and Contact Institute of Minnesota provides the latest, most effective treatments for dry eye syndrome for long-lasting relief.

 To schedule your dry eye consultation, call Cornea and Contact Institute of Minnesota in Edina today!

-Cornea and Contact Institute of Minnesota serves patients from Edina, Maple Grove, Wayzata, Excelsior and surrounding communities.
+Our practice serves patients from Edina, Maple Grove, Wayzata, and Excelsior, Minnesota and surrounding communities.

 - A: Some patients find that staying hydrated and eating more omega-3-rich foods help with DES.
 You may also benefit from wearing sunglasses when outdoors and using a humidifier when indoors to replenish the moisture in the air.

 Q: Should I use over-the-counter eye drops for my dry eyes?

 - A: There are so many eye drops at the pharmacy, so it can be hard to choose the perfect product for your eyes.
 If your eyes are feeling dry, head over to your local optometrist before resorting to an over-the-counter option.